Joao4569/survey-data-capture-and-analyse/README.md

  - If a non numerical string is provided by the user - ValueError raised as intended.
  - If each supplied result by user is between 0 and 10 - ValueError raised as intended.

-- Found that the tile display on the home page for the method introductions did not display as planned.
-  - **Resolved** by adding additional div elements and floating their children as needed.

-- Tested all internal links - All are functioning as intended.
-- Tested all external links - All are functioning as intended.
-- Tested all embedded videos - All are functioning as intended.
-- Sourced most common media breakpoint widths on [www.freecodecamp.org](https://www.freecodecamp.org/news/css-media-queries-breakpoints-media-types-standard-resolutions-and-more/.) and made the site responsive down to minimum width of 320 pixels.
-  - Mobile devices: 320px — 480px
-  - iPads, Tablets: 481px — 768px
-  - Small screens, laptops: 769px — 1024px
-  - Desktops, large screens: 1025px — 1200px
-  - Extra large screens, TV: 1201px and more
-- Made use of Chrome developer tools for previewing and testing new designs for media queries as well as UX aspects.

 ### Validator Testing